Discovering the Ethereum2 P2P Network: Analysis

 \subsection{Individual Peer Analysis}

-The large analysis performed on the Eth2 network has been done from peer related information and it shows a global view of the network.
-But Armiarma also has the ability of analyzing peers individually.
-Armiarma can extract a large amount of information regarding specific peers.
-To showcase an example we show on the Table~\ref{tab:peer-info} the information extracted from one of the peers in the network.
-For security and privacy reasons, we have omitted sensible information as peer Id, node Id, public key and IP related to the peer.
-This peer showed an unusually high latency which caught our attention.
-Thus, Armiarma can help us monitor and keep track of nodes suspected of malicious behaviour.
-This demonstrate that Armiarma could be used in security analysis, in addition to the network status study.
+The previous analysis performed on the Eth2 network shows a global view of the network.
+The gathered data can be used to analyze peers individually.
+We could extract a large amount of information regarding specific peers.
+To showcase an example, we show on Table~\ref{tab:peer-info} the data extracted from one of the peers in the network.
+We have omitted sensitive information for security and privacy reasons as peer Id, node Id, the public key, and IP related to the peer.
+This peer showed an unusually high RTT, which caught our attention.
+Combining the tree analysis that we presented can help us monitor and keep track of nodes suspected of malicious behavior.
+This demonstrates that the used techniques and the tool could be used for security purposes and the network status study.